The ultimate gift in the moment

 Enjoy those sometime when the snow outside has you hibernating.

-In one report alone I see these familiar names: Denny Rhoades (my dad, of course), Woody Rhoades (my uncle), Rick Simpson, Jim McCracken, Bob Barnett, Dick Fenstermaker, Wayne Kocher, Emmin Fenstermaker, Randy Bartlett, Larry Smith, Dick Pitts, Barry Abbott, Ron Walter, John Benton, Ron Racchini, Ray Beatty, Bud Smith, Lon Sebring, John Fricker, Bill Kutz, Jeff Feldman.

-That’s a boatload of familiar names for anyone around here, all toiling on the court at the YMCA.
-I believe it was 5-on-5 still at that point.
-And that’s crazy.

-Rich Rhoades is the sports editor of the Jeffersonian Democrat and the Leader-Vindicator in New Bethlehem.
+Rich Rhoades is the sports editor of the Leader-Vindicator and the Jeffersonian Demorcrat in Brookville.
 E-mail: rrhoades@thecourierexpress.com.
 Follow on Twitter @TheSkinny1969 or Facebook.